Andrew Duncan (physician, born 1744): Life

 In 1773, he commenced the publication of Medical and Philosophical Commentaries, a quarterly journal of medicine, at first issued in the name of "a society in Edinburgh", Duncan being named as secretary.
 It was the first medical review journal published regularly in Great Britain.
 The seventh volume was entitled Medical Commentaries for the year 1780, collected and published by Andrew Duncan, and reached a third edition.
 The series extended ultimately to twenty volumes, the last issue being in 1795, after which the publication was entitled Annals of Medicine, of which eight volumes were issued.
 In 1804 it was discontinued in favour of the Edinburgh Medical and Surgical Journal, edited by his son.

 In 1773, Duncan founded the Aesculapian Club and served as Honorary Secretary until 1827.
 This Club, which still meets today, was aimed at stimulating intellectual discussion and convivial relations between Fellows of the Royal College of Physicians of Edinburgh and Fellows of the Royal College of Surgeons of Edinburgh.
-In 1782, Duncan founded the Harveian Society of Edinburgh, which - like other Harveian societies - celebrated the work of physician and anatomist William Harvey, especially concerning the circulation of the blood.
+In 1782, Duncan founded the Harveian Society of Edinburgh, which also still meets today and - like other Harveian societies - celebrates the work of physician and anatomist William Harvey, especially concerning the circulation of the blood.
+Duncan was the inaugural President of the society and served as one of its Secretaries for 46 years from 1782-1828.

-In 1776 Duncan founded Edinburgh's first Public Dispensary at West Richmond Street.Later called the Royal Dispensary it stood until at least 1900.
-Duncan's portrait by Sit Henry Raeburn hung in the building's entrance hall.
+In 1776 Duncan founded Edinburgh's first Public Dispensary at West Richmond Street.
+Later called the Royal Dispensary it stood until at least 1900.
+Duncan's portrait by Sir Henry Raeburn hung in the building's entrance hall.

-Duncan's extra-academical lectures were continued with considerable success till 1790, when he became the president of the Edinburgh College of Physicians.
+Duncan's extra-academical lectures were continued with considerable success till 1790, when he became the president of the Royal College of Physicians of Edinburgh.
 On William Cullen's resignation in that year he was succeeded in the professorship of medicine by James Gregory, and Duncan followed the latter in the chair of the theory or institutes of medicine (physiology).

 In 1792, he proposed the erection of a public lunatic asylum in Edinburgh, having first conceived the idea after hearing of the miserable death of Robert Fergusson in 1774 in the common workhouse.
 It was not until many difficulties had been surmounted that the project was at last accomplished, and a royal charter was granted in 1807 under which a lunatic asylum was built in Morningside.